Neptune in Pisces

 1) The worst year of the Great Depression

-3) FDR's economic reforms - the 'New Deal'
+3) F D Roosevelt's economic reforms - the 'New Deal'

-4) Britain's gold reserves deposited into the newly created Fort Knox to pay for arms - the wealth of the world's greatest empire transferred to another country almost overnight.
+4) To pay for arms, Britain's gold reserves were required to be deposited into America’s newly created Fort Knox - the wealth of the world's greatest empire transferred to another country almost overnight.